Akashdesarda/importidea/docs/article/ado-pipeline-status.md

 ## 2. The Solution

-After going through the problem now its time to go through the solution.
+After going through the problem now it's time to go through the solution.

 ### 2.1 Personal Access Token (PAT)

-We'll need PAT to establish connection with Azure DevOps and create its client.
+We'll need PAT to a establish connection with Azure DevOps and create its client.
 Follow this [official guide](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page "Create a PAT") from Microsoft to create one.
 Make sure the PAT must have **Read access** for **Build** and **Release**.
 You can enable it from **Edit > Scopes**.

 !!! warning
-    Make sure not to loose the PAT token key.
-As it is not stored anywhere an Azure devops and can be only copied once at the time of creation.
+    Make sure not to lose the PAT token key.
+As it is not stored anywhere in Azure devops and can be only copied once at the time of creation.

 ### 2.2 Creating Azure devops client

 Azure DevOps provide extensive support through its [REST api](https://docs.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-6.1 "Azure DevOps REST api") 🚀.
 We can directly use REST api over HTTPS operation, but we can't build custom logic around it.
 So instead I am using [Azure DevOps Python API](https://github.com/microsoft/azure-devops-python-api)

-Lets see how to create the client
+Let's see how to create the client

 ```python
 from azure.devops.connection import Connection